 Another smart way to save money on gas when traveling by RV is to fill up your tank at the cheapest gas stations in the area.
 This may seem like a hassle, but it’s not that difficult.
 Just do a little research before you hit the road.

-Many websites and apps can help you find the cheapest gas prices in any given area.
+Many websites and gas apps can help you find the cheapest gas prices in any given area.
 Once you know where the cheap gas stations are, plan your route accordingly.
-This will ensure that you don’t waste time or money driving out of your way to add gas to your tank.
+This will ensure you don’t waste time or money driving out of your way to add gas to your tank.

 Google Maps will show you a list of gas stations in your area with their current gas prices.
 You can filter the results by price, distance, and ratings, which can be helpful when looking for the best deal on gas.